CARE & CLEANING

 • This is a normal characteristic of a fine handmade rug and can happen throughout the life of your rug.
 This is not a flaw and does not affect the rug's durability.

 • Occasionally some longer threads are not cut and become embedded in the pile.
-Over time these threads can protrude and should be carefully cut with sharp scissors.

 • Do not pull out the yarn, as this may cause damage to your rug.